-For a change this year the final was played in Dublin City Centre on the polo grounds in the Phoenix Park, home of the All Ireland Polo Club, one of Europe’s oldest polo grounds.
-The four nation fundraising event was held in aid of Teen Line.
-A charity that is committed to helping improve the social and emotional health and wellbeing of all young people, regardless of race, religion or sexuality by providing them with a friendly, confidential, non-judgemental helpline and support service.
+For a change this year, the finals was played in Phoenix Park, home of the All Ireland Polo Club and one of the oldest Polo grounds in Europe.
+The Four Nation fundraising event was held in aid of Teen Line, a charity that is committed to helping improve the social and emotional health and wellbeing of all young people, regardless of race, religion or sexuality by providing them with a friendly, confidential, non-judgemental helpline and support service.

-For the first time in ten years the Final was played in Dublin at the AIPC grounds, the USA’s Captain Liz Brayboy, Livi Alderman, Sinead Devine, Louisa Donovan and fifth player (playing one chukka) and USA team veteran Eileen Flint were totally fired up for the confrontation.
-Ireland’s Captain Siobhan Herbst, Sophie Patton, Jeanine Menendez, Derville Meade and Elaine Monahan (sharing a position) resplendent in the colours of Audi Centre and determined to triumph.
+For the first time in ten years, the finals was played in Dublin at the AIPC grounds.
+USA’s Captain Liz Brayboy, Livi Alderman, Sinead Devine, Louisa Donovan, and fifth player (playing one chukka) and USA team veteran Eileen Flint were totally fired up for the confrontation.
+Ireland’s Captain Siobhan Herbst, Sophie Patton, Jeanine Menendez, Derville Meade, and Elaine Monahan (sharing a position) resplendent in the colors of Audi Centre and determined to triumph.

-Despite the 1 ½ goals to USA the Irish team could not penetrate the defensive play of Louisa and Eileen, the more the Irish Audi team pushed the more resistance they had to deal with.
-Half time team talks breathed new life into the Irish players, coming in with a calmer more organised plan of attack, the USA players were taken unawares and a converted foul did the trick, Ireland were on a roll and the USA could not touch them, five goals on the trot with only one finding the goal for USA.
-A ‘hard match’ agreed both captains, scoreline 5 to 2 ½ to Ireland.
+Despite the 1 1/2 goals to USA, the Irish team could not penetrate the defensive play of Louisa and Eileen.
+The more the Irish Audi team pushed, the more resistance they had to deal with.
+Half time team talks breathed new life into the Irish players, coming in with a calmer, more organized plan of attack.
+The USA players were taken unaware and a converted foul did the trick.
+Ireland was on a roll and USA could not touch them—taking five goals on the trot with only one finding the goal for USA.
+A hard match agreed with both captains, with a scoreline of 5 to 2 1/2 to Ireland.

-deteriorating the South African team faced Saudi Arabia for the Subsidiary Final.
+With the weather deteriorating, the South African team faced Saudi Arabia for the Subsidiary finals.
 Two teams who had travelled a great distance and away from beautiful sunshine had to contend with a very damp August Irish summer day.

-closing in the Saudi Arabian team captain Melonie Deasy, lead her team of Julie Kavanagh, Chloe Stebban, Emily Beere and Wendy Quinlan (sharing a position) to face South Africa’s Anne Bicard, Kayla Swart, Alida Vermaak and Courtney Soal.
+Despite the weather closing in the Saudi Arabian team, captain Melonie Deasy lead her team of Julie Kavanagh, Chloe Stebban, Emily Beere, and Wendy Quinlan (sharing a position) to face South Africa’s Anne Bicard, Kayla Swart, Alida Vermaak, and Courtney Soal.